 3. What’s the most difficult cycling holiday?

-You would be forgiven for thinking that the Classic Cols trips are all easier than the Raids, and whilst the Classic route is designed to be achievable, one could easily make a Classic Cols trip harder than a Raid by competing all of the Challenge options.
-The Classic Cols of the Picos & Angliru trip is a fine example, with the Challenge options costing you 826km and 16,800m of vertical ascent.
+You would be forgiven for thinking that the Classic flexi-pace trips are all easier than the Raids, and whilst the ‘classic’ route is designed to be achievable, one could easily make a flexi-pace trip harder than a Raid by completing all of the ‘challenge’ route options.
+The flexible pace Picos & Angliru trip is a fine example, with the Challenge options costing you 826km and 16,800m of vertical ascent.
 Compare that to the Raid Pyrenean with its 735km and 12,840m of ascent, or the Raid Alpine (North to South) with its 760km route and 14,600m of ascent.

 4. I’m worried a Raid might be too hard for me, are there any easier Raids?

 Yes there are!
-The shortest official Raid we run is called the Cingles Challenge and focuses entirely on the Giant of Provence – Mont Ventoux.
+The shortest official Raid we run is called the Club des Cinglés du Mont Ventoux Challenge and focuses entirely on the Giant of Provence – Mont Ventoux.
 Rather than the typical linear routes of the Raid Sardinia or the Raid Corsica, the Cingles Challenge requires cyclists ride up all three roads to the summit of Mont Ventoux inside of a day, stamping their brevet cards, or carnets, as they go.

 Once complete, we at Marmot Tours send all of the stamped cards away to the Fédération Française de cyclotourisme to be verified, with completion medals and verified brevet cards being sent to the riders home address.
 The names of all successful riders are also added to the Club des Cinglés du Mont-Ventoux website, for all to see.